Ne4nf/Agent-Memory/architecture.md

 ### 6.2 Tool input/output schemas

-Tool functions use the OpenAI Agents SDK convention — Python functions with type-annotated parameters that are auto-converted to tool schemas.
+Tool functions use the Agents SDK convention — Python functions with type-annotated parameters that are auto-converted to tool schemas.

 ```python
 from agents import function_tool